|Home Installation Version History FAQ + Tips Support QuickFolders! Screenshots Bugs + Feature Requests quickFilters

 Install the latest QuickFolders version and then click the Buy License item from the QuickFolders Pro tab on the Options dialog.
 If you prefer, you can also go to the web shop directly: FastSpring Web Shop

 I have kept the process as simple and hassle free as possible, and you can use QuickFolders Pro on as many Thunderbird installations as you like as long as it has your registered email address on it.
 And yes, you can have more Email addresses - no need to get additional licenses.
 Also, the email address is not given to any third parties or used for marketing purposes, it is stricly used for order fulfillment and license verification only.

 Thanks for supporting QuickFolders through your Premium License.
 If you want to buy me a beer as well, you can donate below - many many thanks!

 If you're not ready to support the QuickFolders project through buying a license, you can buy me a coffee instead.
-Just note for this you will need a paypal account.
-The licenses (above) can be paid with other payment methods.
+Just note for this you will need a paypal account - these will be issued to my Company "Song Craft Studios".
+The licenses (above) can be paid with different payment methods.

 I love QuickFolders - it makes working with folders a breeze!
 Yes!
 It makes me more productive